SpeedyWeather/SpeedyWeather.jl/docs/src/analysis.md

 ```@example analysis
 TE_later/TE
 ```
 of its previous value over 10 days.

+!!! note "Energy conservation"
     While technically energy should be conserved in an unforced system, numerically this is rarely exactly the case.
 We need some [Horizontal diffusion](@ref diffusion) for numerical stability and also the time integration is dissipative due to temporal filtering, see [Time integration](@ref leapfrog).
+Note that the energy here is inversely cascading to larger scales, and this makes the dissipation of energy through [Horizontal diffusion](@ref diffusion) really inefficient, because in spectral space, standard Laplacian diffusion is proportional to ``k^2`` where ``k`` is the wavenumber.

 ## Potential vorticity